Home / Life Insurance / Articles / Understanding Adverse Selection

 Practical Example: Adverse Selection in Life Insurance

 When applicants for insurance do not provide full health records, insurers could be subject to adverse selection.
-For instance, a diabetic and inactive person may request life insurance from Company ABC, while a healthy and active person also does the same.
+For instance, a diabetic and inactive person may request life insurance from Company ABC, as would a healthy and active person.

 Diabetes is riskier, yet the patient might cover up the illness to get a more affordable rate.
-Should the insurer neglect the individual risks, it does not differentiate between the applicants.
+Should the insurer neglect individual risks, it does not differentiate among applicants.
 Improper disclosure may allow insurers to accept a person with health complications at regular rates.
-Thus, the disadvantage for the insurer and the risk of losing money prove that there is a problem of adverse selection in the life insurance market.
+Thus, the insurer's disadvantage and the risk of losing money indicate the presence of adverse selection in the life insurance market.

 Moral Hazard vs. Adverse Selection